YogliB/zed-copilot/docs/ROADMAP.md

 ## Overview

 Zed Copilot is a multi-phase project to build a WebAssembly-based AI extension for Zed IDE.
-This roadmap outlines the planned features and milestones for bringing intelligent code completion and AI-assisted features to Zed.
+This roadmap outlines the planned features and milestones for bringing an interactive AI chat assistant to Zed, with optional code completion features.

 ## Phase 1: Foundation (Current - v0.0.1) ✅